ramon-astudillo/vimbox/README.md

 Roadmap

 * Other backends e.g. `vimbox /evernote/notes/`
-    - `CloudBlaze` is an laternative to dropbox
+    - `CloudBlaze` is an alternative to dropbox
-    - `evernote` seems acessible
+    - `evernote` seems accessible
-    - `dropbox paper` does not seem to have an API at the momment
+    - `dropbox paper` does not seem to have an API at the moment

 * Proper paths for temporary files